 Cardioquin Side Effects

-Generic Name: quinidine
+Generic name: quinidine

-Applies to quinidine: capsule, solution, tablet, tablet extended release
+Applies to quinidine: tablet, tablet extended release.

-You should check with your doctor immediately if any of these side effects occur when taking quinidine:Less common
+Check with your doctor immediately if any of the following side effects occur while taking quinidine:

 - Abdominal pain and/or yellow eyes or skin

 - blurred and/or double vision, confusion, delirium, disturbed color perception, headache, noises or ringing in the ear, and/or visual intolerance of light